-If they do not agree ahead of time how long a certain support amount will last, then the supporting spouse may want to request the court terminate support after a certain amount of time.
-Here are ways in which the court might terminate support.
+If they do not agree ahead of time on how long a certain support amount will last, then the supporting spouse may want to request that the court terminate support after a certain amount of time.
+Here are ways in which the court might officially terminate support.

-First, as stated above, a party may request that the court make a spousal support order for a fixed duration so that it may terminate at the end of the specified period.
+First, as stated above, a party may request that the court make a spousal support order for a fixed duration so that it may terminate at the end of a specific period of time.
 The court may also order that any jurisdiction (or power of the court to order additional support) may be terminated after the specified period.

 Unless the parties have otherwise agreed in writing, a court-ordered spousal support obligation will terminate upon either party’s death or the supported party’s remarriage.
 This termination of support will happen automatically, there is no need to go back into court for an order terminating support, unless, of course, the parties agree otherwise in writing.

 What happens if the supported spouse doesn’t remarry, but moves in with a new partner, or simply registers as a “domestic partner” with someone else?
-First, non-marital cohabitation is not the same as remarriage, and will not automatically terminate support.
+First, non-marital cohabitation is not the same as remarriage, and will not automatically result in spousal support termination.
 The parties may agree in writing to terminate support when or if either party moves in with a new partner.

 Because a domestic partnership arguably should be regarded the same as remarriage under California Family Code section 4337, it thus should also be deemed an event terminating spousal support, unless the parties have otherwise agreed in writing.

 If they decide to get divorced again and seek support, a new support order will be made based on the second or present marriage.
-However, in limited circumstances, the court may consider the collective length of the former and present marriages when again deciding the amount and duration of spousal support.
+However, in limited circumstances, the court may consider the collective length of the former and present marriages when again deciding the reasonable amount and duration of spousal support.

 Further, if the party receiving spousal support was aware of an expectation that he or she should become self-supporting, support might be terminated on the basis of the his or her failure to make good faith efforts toward self-sufficiency within a reasonable period of time.
 If no reasonable efforts are made, the court is more inclined to modify support to zero, or end spousal support altogether.